fergald/explainer-bfcache-ccns/README.md

 (18% blocked by only this reason) and the second largest reason on desktop (7% blocked by only this reason).
-However, in Chrome's experiments, less than 1% of documents with CCNS saw a HTTPS-only-cookie change during the 3m30s BFCaching window.
+However, in Chrome's experiments, less than 1% of documents with CCNS saw an HttpOnly cookie change during the 3m30s BFCaching window.
 On Chrome mobile,
-if all CCNS documents were cacheable and only evicted on HTTPS-only-cookie change, then we would see an increase in the BFCache hit-rate of about 14 percentage points
+if all CCNS documents were cacheable and only evicted on HttpOnly cookie change, then we would see an increase in the BFCache hit-rate of about 14 percentage points
 (3% of all navigations would become BFCache navigations).